radarbot-team/radarbot-team-best-pratices/README.md

 Quality must be mantained in every component of the application, in every class or method.
 The use of an architecture is a necessary requirement to maintain the quality of a project, but is not sufficient.
 The [**SOLID principles**](https://es.wikipedia.org/wiki/SOLID) are a good guidelines that can be applied in order to create a system that is easy to maintain and extend over time.

-### Unit tests

-Tests are one of the most important parts of the development.
-By creating and running unit tests against your code, you can easily verify that the logic of individual units is correct.
-There are two types of unit tests.

-- [**Local tests**](https://developer.android.com/training/testing/unit-testing/local-unit-tests.html): unit tests that run on your local machine only.
-These tests are compiled to **run locally on the Java Virtual Machine** (JVM) to minimize execution time.
-Use this approach to run unit tests that have **no dependencies on the Android framework** or have dependencies that can be filled by using mock objects with any mock library like Mockito.

-- [**Instrumented tests**](https://developer.android.com/training/testing/unit-testing/instrumented-unit-tests.html): unit tests that run on an Android device or emulator.
-These tests have access to instrumentation information, such as the Context for the app under test.
-Use this approach to run unit tests that **have Android dependencies** which cannot be easily filled by using mock objects.

 ## User Interface and Visuals

 How to build a user interface using Android layouts for all types of devices.<br/>